DimonSmart/MazeGenerator/README.md

 - `IMaze`: Interface defining the basic structure and functionality of a maze.
 - `Maze`: Represents the maze structure with methods for wall creation and query.
 - `Cell`: Basic unit in a maze implementing the ICell interface.
-- `MazeBuilder<T>`: Generic builder class for constructing mazes with specific characteristics and algorithms.
+- `MazeBuilder<TCell>`: Generic builder class for constructing mazes with specific characteristics and algorithms.
+- `MazeWaveGenerator<TCell>`: Generic wave generator class for pathfinding using wave propagation in the maze.
 - `MazePathFinder`: Class providing pathfinding functionality within the maze using wave propagation.
 - `IMazePlotter`: Interface for plotting elements like walls and passages within the maze, synchronously or asynchronously.